selkind/GeoMap/documentation/docs_site/docs/field_glossary.md

 ## RESSCALE

 **Description:**
-The scale at which the polygon was designed to be viewed at
+The resolution scale at which the polygon was designed to be used or viewed at.

 **Source of Values:**
 Value from GeoMap contributers